christianhamamdjian/vible/README.md

 Boards can also be saved in Json format for backup, sharing or transfer.

-The lef add items panel shows forms to upload or embed images, videos, maps and pdf files
+The left add items panel shows forms to upload or embed images, videos, maps and pdf files

 Select text from web pages or applications windows an drag it to the board.
 Select and drag a youtube or a google maps (https://www.google.com/maps/...) link from the address bar and drop it anywhere on the board to embed the video.